breakfastelectroacoustics/555-piezo-trigger/README.md

 # 555 Piezo Trigger

-This trigger module helps to sanitize a switch input to control sound sources (e.g. drum samples) a bit more precisely.
+This trigger module helps to sanitize a sensor input to control sound sources (e.g. drum samples) a bit more precisely.

 ![555 Piezo Trigger: Photo](Photos/555-piezo-trigger_F.jpg)